danbev/learning-iot/notes/bluetooth.md

 LED3.

 ### Elements
-I an addressable entity within a node.
+Is an addressable entity within a node.
 Every node has at the very least one element which is called the primary element, and the rest are called secondary elements.
 There are static and do not change for as long as the node is part of the network.
 I think it can change if the device gets unprovisioned and